 By now, you’ve probably noticed that stores like Target have already started sneaking holiday decorations into their displays.
 Pumpkins might be the star of the show for now, but before you know it, wreaths and Christmas trees will take their place, and the annual holiday madness will begin.

-For shoppers, this can be the start of a miserable time of year.
 For marketers, however, it’s never too soon to start thinking about how to leverage holiday fever (and much higher search volume and traffic) to maximize the impact of their campaigns.

 This one might seem obvious, but it’s easy to overlook whether your ads are making use of ad extensions when you’re trying to launch and manage several concurrent holiday campaigns.